Constrained Consensus-Based Optimization and Numerical Heuristics for the Few Particle Regime: Architecture of the proof of the main result

 \section{Architecture of the proof of the main result}

-{ While the proof of Theorem \ref{thmmain0} builds on the blueprint of \cite{fornasier2021consensus} and our analysis may be in parts incremental, it requires nevertheless major and nontrivial technical adaptations to deal with the boundary of $\DD$.
+{ While the proof of Theorem \ref{thmmain0} builds on the blueprint of \cite{fornasier2021consensus}, it requires nevertheless major and nontrivial technical adaptations to deal with the boundary of $\DD$.
 In particular, thanks to the convexity of $\DD$ and the emergence of reflecting boundary conditions (see below), we obtain inequalities, such as \eqref{eq:favor}, which play at our favor in crucial estimates.
-Moreover, we need to devise new observations, such as Proposition \ref{propositive1'}, to deal with the case where the minimizer $x^*$ may lay precisely on the boundary, a situation, which is actually quite common in practical scenarios. \\ Now, to make sense of Theorem \ref{thmmain0} and how it is obtained, we need to introduce further notations.
+Moreover, we need to devise new observations, such as Proposition \ref{propositive1} and Proposition \ref{propositive1'}, to deal with the case where the minimizer $x^*$ may lay precisely on the boundary, a situation, which is actually quite common in practical scenarios.
+See more details in Section \ref{sec:relevance} on the relevance of the analytic advances of this paper and their insights.\\ Now, to make sense of Theorem \ref{thmmain0} and how it is obtained, we need to introduce further notations.
 For $x\in\partial \DD$, we denote by $\mc{H}_x$ the set of all supporting hyperplanes of $\DD$ at $x$.
 By an outward normal vector $n(x)$ at $x\in\partial\DD$ one means any outward unit vector perpendicular to some $H\in \mc{H}_x$.
 Moreover, we denote by $\mc {N}_x$ the set of all outward unit normal vectors at $x\in\partial \DD$.
 Indeed, there is a possibility that $\#(\mc {N}_x)=\infty$ if the boundary $\partial \DD$ lacks smoothness in the vicinity of $x$.
 However, in our current study, we do not impose the condition of boundary smoothness.
 For later use let us denote $[N]:=\{1,\cdots,N\}$.
-The proof of Theorem \ref{thmmain0} is based on observing first that the iterations \eqref{numericeq0} converge in suitable sense for $\Delta t \to 0$ to the solution of the following Skorokhod stochastic differential equations (SDEs)